‘Temba is held in such high esteem’: captain’s brilliance gives young guns leeway

 “Just to see smiles on people’s faces and a happy changeroom that’s the real fun part for me,” the new Test coach said after South Africa raced to a 284-run victory against the West Indies on the fourth day of the second match at the Wanderers on Saturday to seal a 2-0 series win.

-It was SA’s fifth consecutive Test win against the Caribbean islanders and their first series win since beating Bangladesh in April last year.
-In-between they suffered defeats in England and Australia, the latter trip described by Conrad as a “dark period.”
+It was South Africa’s fifth consecutive Test win against the Caribbean islanders and their first series win since beating Bangladesh in April last year.
+In-between they suffered defeats in England and Australia, the latter trip described by Conrad as a “dark period”.

 “I really think the fundamentals and cornerstones are there for this team to grow from a culture point of view,” he said.